Jerry-peng03/JefiFast/README.md

 # JefiFast
-The official code for JefiFast
+The official code for JefiFast: Accelerating Jefimenko's Equation with Memory-Centric Optimizations and Multi-GPU Parallelism.